 Bounce vs. Breakout

 Price can react in two ways at support or resistance: bounce or breakout.
 A bounce means price touches the level and reverses.
 A breakout means price closes beyond the level decisively.
-The trick is to wait for confirmation.
+Trading gold support resistance levels successfully requires waiting for confirmation.
 For a bounce, look for a bullish candlestick pattern (like a hammer) at support.
 For a breakout, wait for a close above resistance with strong volume.
+A breakout lacking volume is often a trap.

 Many beginners make the mistake of entering too early.
 They place a sell order at resistance before price shows rejection, or they buy at support before a bounce forms.
 A safer approach is to let the level prove itself.
 If you see three touches on a resistance zone without a clear break, the level is strong.
 Consider selling near it with a stop-loss above the recent swing high.
 On the other hand, if price breaks cleanly, treat that breakout as a potential new trend direction.